The net-zero transition

 COP26 has definitely created a sense of urgency, with countries committing to achieve net-zero emissions by 2050.
-However, the first sector study released since the global climate summit last year reveals that only 3 of the 50 electric utilities assessed have targets in line with IEA’s goal of keeping global warming below 1.5 ℃.
-Utilities and their consumers are feeling the impact of climate-change induced weather events.
-According to analysis from Trucost, among the capital-intensive sectors, utilities’ physical operations are the most vulnerable to climate hazards such as water stress, storms and wildfires.
-The end-consumer has to contend with extended power outages due to extreme weather.
-In January this year, 118,000 homes in Scotland, 80,000 homes in northern England lost power as a result of storms Malik and Corrie.
+However, the first sector study released since the global climate summit last year reveals that only three of the 50 electric utilities assessed have targets in line with the Internation Energy Agency’s (IEA) goal of keeping global warming below 1.5℃.
+Utilities and their consumers are feeling the impact of climate-change-induced weather events.
+According to an analysis from Trucost, among the capital-intensive sectors, utilities’ physical operations are the most vulnerable to climate hazards such as water stress, storms, and wildfires.
+The end consumer has to contend with extended power outages due to extreme weather.
+In January this year, 118,000 homes in Scotland and 80,000 homes in northern England lost power as a result of storms Malik and Corrie.
 Energy prices have also been a cause for concern, with wholesale natural gas prices reaching an all-time high in September last year, due to a global supply shortage.
-UK was hit particularly hard with 29 energy companies having to shut down.
-Electricity bills are likely to rise in the near future, as Europe grapples with an energy crisis compounded by Russia-Ukraine war.
+The UK was hit particularly hard, with 29 energy companies having to shut down.
+Electricity bills are likely to rise in the near future as Europe grapples with an energy crisis compounded by the Russia-Ukraine war.

-The end-consumer is under pressure to make changes to the way they generate and consume energy.
+The end consumer is under pressure to change how they generate and consume energy.
 According to a recent New York Times article, many Californians are choosing self-reliance and going off the grid, which is also proving to be more cost-effective.
 Clean electricity generation and battery storage costs have plummeted - the price of lithium-ion battery cells declined by 97% in the last three decades.
-Businesses are adopting circular business models and thinking about the reducing environmental impact across the value chain.
+Businesses are adopting circular business models and thinking about reducing environmental impact across the value chain.
 Switching to a circular economy could reduce greenhouse gas emissions by 39%.
-But how committed are utilities to achieving net-zero targets and how do we get there?
+But how committed are utilities to achieving net-zero targets, and how do we get there?

 Complex challenges require collaborative solutions